smcclab/smc-course/index.md

 processing, networking, and machine learning.
 You will gain experience in these concepts and learn how to conceptualise and realise new computer music instruments, compositions, and performances.

-{:.warn-box}
-This is the course formerly known as **Laptop Ensemble**!
-You're joining at a great time because we're expanding to cater for more students (equals more fun) and adding more content for 2023!

 ## How to enrol